What’s inside: A simple, non-discipline approach to end conflict with your tween that will bring you closer.

 Affiliate links provided for your convenience; disclosure policy available here.

 Kelly is a friend and colleague whose work has changed the lives of countless families.
-Her new book shares the recipe to:
+Her new e-book shares the recipe to:

 - Stop feeling overwhelmed.
 Get a handle on the swirling chaos of to-do items and appointments and “should”s in your head.